dvXcode/dvxcode.github.io/index.md

 # Professional Software Consulting

-Volovyk ENK delivers scalable, maintainable solutions for modern software challenges.
+Volovyk delivers scalable, maintainable solutions for modern software challenges.
 Based in Norway, we specialize in cloud-native development and cross-platform solutions.